calintat/minimal/README.md

 - A night-mode toggle, for eye easy reading
 - A tags/categories list page template from [Xmin](https://github.com/yihui/hugo-xmin)
-- Updated tag/category labels to hyperlinks back to list of sames
+- Updated tag labels to hyperlinks
 - Different list templates for posts and projects

 A live demo is available [here](https://natedayta.com).